Drjewellmd/ISPS-VETA-Clinical-AI-Simulation/README.md

 The design philosophy follows a **Do No Harm** principle and aligns with governance-constrained, human-in-the-loop AI safety.

 ## Machine Learning Pilot
 This repository includes a preliminary multi-class machine learning simulation that predicts triage actions from structured scenario data.
 The model is evaluated not only for overall performance, but for **safety-relevant behavior**, especially the need to avoid missing high-risk cases.
+This pilot demonstrates how structured behavioral and cognitive features can be translated into bounded decision-support outputs within a governance-constrained AI system.

 ### Model Evaluation Results
-![ISPS-VETA ML Pilot Results](images/isps_veta_ml_results.jpeg) The Decision Tree model demonstrated higher recall for escalation scenarios, supporting its suitability for safety-critical decision support where minimizing missed high-risk cases is essential.
+![ISPS-VETA ML Pilot Results](images/isps_veta_ml_results.jpeg) The Decision Tree model demonstrated stronger recall for escalation scenarios, indicating improved sensitivity to high-risk conditions.
+This aligns with safety-critical design goals, where minimizing missed escalation cases (false negatives) is prioritized over strict accuracy.
+The system is explicitly designed to prioritize minimizing false negatives in high-risk escalation scenarios, reflecting safety-critical evaluation principles.

 **ISPS-VETA ML Pilot Results.** Preliminary comparison of machine learning models for simulated clinical triage decisions.
 Evaluation emphasizes safety-relevant behavior, particularly recall for escalation to a human clinician.
 This pilot demonstrates how structured behavioral features can be translated into bounded decision-support outputs within a governance-constrained AI system.